Credit: Douglas Pancoast & Satya Mark Basu, School of the Art Institute of Chicago/Array of Things

 - Critical Resilient Interdependent Infrastructure Systems and Processes (CRISP)

 - Partnerships for Innovation: Building Innovation Capacity (PFI:BIC)

 - NSF West Coast S&CC Visioning Workshop.
 Seattle, WA.
 January 2016.
-Blog post
+Workshop Report (PDF)

 - Smart and Connected Communities for Learning: A Cyberlearning Innovation Lab.
 Menlo Park, CA. May 2016.
 Blog Post

 - US-India Smart & Connected Communities Workshop.
 Delhi, India.
 June 2016.
-Workshop Report.
+Workshop Report (PDF).